jean343/RPI-GPU-rdpClient/README.md

 ./client

 ###To compile the server in windows###
-- Install CMAKE
-- Install OpenCV
+- Install CMAKE, OpenCV (2.4.8) and Boost
+- In cmake, set OpenCV_D to the root of OpenCV build folder
+-

 ### Contribute ###